Douae-MAHD/Douae-MAHD/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, my name is *DOuae MAHD* and I am a *Software Engineer* specialized in *Web and Mobile Applications*.
+Hello, my name is *Douae MAHD* and I am a *Software Engineer* specialized in *Web and Mobile Applications*.
 I am passionate about software development, problem-solving, and new technologies.
 Always open to collaboration on innovative projects.

 - 🔭 I’m currently working on Web & Mobile applications